 Upon completing the evaluation, the district must give the parent a copy of the evaluation report at no cost.

-Additional information regarding special education is available from the school district in a companion document titled Parent's Guide to the Admission, Review, and Dismissal Process.
+Additional information regarding special education is available from the school district in a companion document titled Parent's Guide to the Admission, Review, and Dismissal Process (https://fw.escapps.net/Display Portal/publications).

 Contact Person for Special Education Referrals